Woman known as 'Princess Blue' reunited with family 3 decades later

-MANVEL, Texas (KTRK) -- Four months after remains of the mystery woman known for three decades as "Princess Blue" were identified, her family now has a chance to say goodbye.
+MANVEL, Texas (KTRK) -- Five months after remains of the mystery woman known for three decades as "Princess Blue" were identified, her family now has a chance to say goodbye.

 On Sept.
 10, 1990, a woman's bones were found on the side of County Road 101, east of what's now Highway 288 in Manvel.
 A pearl bracelet and several rings were found next to the remains, but the woman had no identification.